tsuwatch/agqr-recorder/README.md

 # Agqr::Recorder
-Record agqr-program by cron format
+Agqr::Recorder can record a program of agqr.

+This specify the date and time in the cron format (using [Chrono](https://github.com/r7kamura/chrono/)).

 ## Installation